SPHERE: Unveiling Spatial Blind Spots in Vision-Language Models Through Hierarchical Evaluation: Detailed Evaluation Results

 \section{Detailed Evaluation Results}

 Table~\ref{tab: results_validity} shows the validity scores of the models across all tasks.
 These scores reflect the instruction-following capabilities of the VLMs.
 Most models effectively follow instructions and provide valid responses, such as numerical answers for counting-related questions and selecting an option from the provided list for multiple-choice questions.
-Idefics2 produces the highest proportion of invalid responses, approximately 8.7\%, across all tasks.
-LLaVA-NeXT and Qwen-VL show a high proportion of invalid responses for certain tasks.
+Idefics2 has above 95\% validity, and all other models have above 98\% validity.
 Common types of invalid responses include providing an image caption instead of addressing the question, refusing to answer, or offering an answer that is not among the given options.